solihah-a/web102_prework/README.md

 ## Notes

 One of the challeneges I encountered while builidng the app was understanding ternary operators.
 Challenge 6 was confusing in general.
-I am so used to write an if statement or a for loop so I felt like the time I used trying to understand ternary operators, I would have used to write an if statement.
+I am so used to writing an if statement or a for loop so I felt like the time I used trying to understand ternary operators, I would have used to write an if statement.
 I understand why it's needed but I'll need to get more practice if I really want to master it.

 ## License